kuzyn/write/lists/books.md

  Raymond Carver - What we talk about when we talk about love Robert A. Heinlein - Stranger in a Strange Land Robert D. Putnam - Bowling Alone
- Robert M Pirsig - Zen and the Art of Motorcycle Maintenance Ryan Holiday - Conspiracy [...]
+ Robert M. Pirsig - Zen and the Art of Motorcycle Maintenance Ryan Holiday - Conspiracy [...]
  Stanley Cohen - Folk Devils and Moral Panics
  Sylvia Plath - The Bell Jar